• Skip to primary navigation

 Tell us a little bit about your background (growing up, going to school, extra-curricular activities, etc.).

-I was born in Peru, but grew up here in Downtown East Vancouver.
-I attended Lord Strathcona for elementary and Britannia Secondary for high school.
+I was born in Peru, but grew up here in Downtown East Vancouver and attended Lord Strathcona for elementary then Britannia Secondary for high school.
 I had always enjoyed helping others so I spent my time giving back to my community; at day camps and the community kitchen at Strathcona CC, and at youth camps with UGM.
 In high school, I played volleyball and badminton and was a part of my community center’s dragon boating team.
 I was also active in clubs and became the President of my school’s service club and recycling program.

 When you were a kid, what did you want to be when you grew up?